Bezzy/php_app/IMPROVED.md

 ## No use of Table Class
 Table names like news and comment are hardcoded in SQL queries.
 This is bad and we should have a class providing the right Table for the right operation.

+## No Heritance
+There is a lot of code dupplication notably in the ManagerNews and ManagerComment class.
+We can better organize the application by having one ManagerClass and then
+Manager and Comment can inherit from it.
+The code would be well decoupled and easily comprehensible.